trozler/dropzoneconfigEasy/README.md

 Note this is a hacky fix and makes changes to the dropzone source code.
 This should only be used if the dropzone in question doesn't make any server-side requests i.e. We only want to use the nice UI to upload files locally.

-Either you can copy the dropzone moduel included in this repo (not recommended).
-Or you can make the changes yourself by following the below steps.

 After dropzone and its dependencies have been installed locally.

 - Goto `dropzone.js` and `commnad+f` to this line `this.emit("error", file, message, xhr);` and comment it out.